Birmingham and Liverpool Junction Canal: History

 The project engineer was Thomas Telford, and work started from the northern end when a contract for the section from Nantwich to High Offley was awarded to John Wilson, with Alexander Easton acting as resident engineer.
-As progress was made, links to the Donningtonn area and Shrewsbury were considered, and an Act of Parliament was obtained in 1827 for a branch from Norbury Junction to Wappenshall on the Shrewsbury Canal.
+As progress was made, links to the Donningtonn area and Shrewsbury were considered, and an act of Parliament, the Birmingham and Liverpool Junction Canal Navigation Act 1827 (7 & 8 Geo.
+4. c. ii), was obtained for a branch from Norbury Junction to Wappenshall on the Shrewsbury Canal.
 The Ellesmere and Chester Canal obtained authorisation for their Middlewich branch as a similar time, giving the new canal connections to Manchester and the Potteries.
-A second contract for the High Offley to Church Eaton section was awarded to W A Provis in 1829, who also became responsible for construction of the Newport Branch to the Shrewsbury Canal.
-The third contract, for the remainer of the canal from Church Eaton to Autherley, was given to John Wilson, and transferred to W Wilson after John died.
+A second contract for the High Offley to Church Eaton section was awarded to W. A. Provis in 1829, who also became responsible for construction of the Newport Branch to the Shrewsbury Canal.
+The third contract, for the remainer of the canal from Church Eaton to Autherley, was given to John Wilson, and transferred to W. Wilson after John died.

 Telford faced a number of engineering problems during construction, including a number of long cuttings through marl, some up to 90 ft deep.
 The rock was unstable and slippage was a constant problem.
 He also had to construct a diversion around the game reserves of Lord Anson at Shelmore, which involved an embankment around 1 mi long and up to 60 ft high.
 By this time his health was failing, but William Provis was a competent contractor, and managed to overcome the difficulties, under the direction of William Cubitt, who had been asked by the proprietors to assist, and effectively took over the day-to-day work from Telford as his health continued to decline.
 The company also faced financial pressures, as by the end of 1831 they had already spent £442,000 on the work.
 They borrowed £160,000 from the Exchequer Bill Loan Commissioners in November 1831, and another £24,600 in 1832.
 They were hopeful that the canal would be open by the end of 1832, but the Shelmore embankment took much longer than expected.
 Knighton Reservoir had been completed by the end of the year, and work on Belvide Reservoir had begun.
 The canal was finally finished in 1835, with the section from Autherley to Gnosall opening on 12 January and the rest, including the Newport Branch, opening on 2 March.
 The total cost was around £800,000, with the extra money coming from shareholders and the Exchequer Bill Loan Commissioners.